 Make DIY Vintage Spindle American Flags for Decor!

 Love vintage vibes in a patriotic display?
-Looking for creative ways to add your own signature style for the Fourth of July and summer?
-I adore antique spindles and decided to turn them into an antique American flag.
-I wanted that classic look, white stars paired with red and white stripes, but with a handmade twist.
+Looking for creative ways to add your own signature style to your Fourth of July and summer?
+I’ve always loved antique spindles, so I decided to turn unfinished ones into an antique American flag with plenty of rustic charm.
+I wanted that timeless look of white stars paired with red and white stripes, with a handmade touch that feels collected.
 What’s a girl to do when I can’t find real antique spindles?
-Grab some unfinished ones and make my own!
-These flags are perfect to mix in with vintage finds at home.
-Learn an easy and fun way to make DIY vintage spindle American flags for decor!
-These are perfect for indoor flag sets or adding charm to your outdoor space!
+Make my own, of course!
+These spindle flags look perfect mixed with vintage finds throughout the home or tucked into your outdoor space for summer.
+Learn an easy, fun way to make DIY vintage spindle American flags for decor!

 Jump to DIY CardAs an Amazon Associate and through other affiliate links, I earn a small commission from qualifying purchases made through affiliate links.
 The price is the same whether you use the affiliate links or the website.
 All opinions are my own.
 (Check our privacy and full disclosure policy.)